HerbeMalveillante/Chess_game/README.md

 # Chess game

-## this is a chess game made for a school project in python
+## this is a chess game made for a school project in python (french)

 Objectif final :